Taludas/Anno2205-NewFrontiers/README.md

         - Add subgoal to research the required Technology "Fusion Reaction" in the Nexus
         - Remove the subgoal to upgrade Spaceport in Arctic to Orbital Spaceport
       - *"25.
 Starting Transmission"*:
+        - Add subgoal to hire 5000 Moon Officers to unlock the Transmission Spaceport on Moon
         - Add subgoal to hire 25000 Investors on Earth
         - Add subgoal to produce IntelliWear
         - Add subgoal to establish a traderoute for BioEnhancers from Moon
         - Add subgoal to establish a traderoute for Quantum Computers from Arctic
       - *"28.
 The Sixth Among Five"*:
-        - Change subgoal to produce Quantum Computers with the goal to produce Neural Interfaces.
+        - Change subgoal to produce Quantum Computers with the goal to produce Neural Interfaces
      </details>

 4. ## Overhauled Population Needs: